Top 10 highest paid jobs in Australia

 Find more of Australia’s highest paying jobs

 Plenty of the top-paid jobs in Australia exist across a wide range of industries.
 Aiming for one of the top jobs?
 Whether you’re looking to get into mining, healthcare, finance, or any other sector, many roles offer competitive pay and a secure, long-term future.
-While a high salary is appealing, it’s also worth weighing up the balance between salary vs job satisfaction when planning your career path.
+While a high salary is appealing, it’s also worth weighing the balance between salary vs job satisfaction when planning your career path.

 Want to check if your pay stacks up against the market?
-Use the Hays Salary Checker or download the Hays Salary Guide FY25/26 for detailed insights into thousands of roles and job trends across the country.
+Use the Hays Salary Checker or download the Hays Salary Guide FY26/27 for detailed insights into thousands of roles and job trends across the country.